Changggg/ecopad_documentation/configure/README.md

 #### Allow ssh on port 22

-The following commands allows port 22 to accept ssh connections which is required to connect with the dockers
+The following commands allows port 22 to accept ssh connections in your local system which is required to connect with the dockers

        `# sudo apt-get update`